Sigrid242/Data-Analysis-using-AWS-services-Athena-Glue-S3-IAM-Quicksight/README.md

-5b- After he data is imported to spice, we create report in Quicksight.
+5b- After the data is imported to spice, we create a report in Quicksight.
 Our interest was to identify top 5 popular data science salary in US based on job titlte.

 ![quicksight_dashboard](https://user-images.githubusercontent.com/59377247/192424686-7f6ff09c-274b-41cb-8888-514624db1916.PNG)